 Water: A California Story features photos, maps, video, and hands-on activities, natural history specimens, live animals, and more.
 Tips and resources for water conservation on a local and regional level are also shared.

-Submit your southern California water-related photos to the Museum's Flickr photo gallery.
+The Museum has collected regional water-related photos from users and organized them into this Flickr photo gallery.
 You might even see your photos on display in the Museum!
-(Photographers will be notified if their images are selected for display).

 The bilingual exhibition, located in the Museum’s Discovery Center, was developed and designed by the staff at the San Diego Natural History Museum.
 The advisory board who guided the creation of Water: A California Story includes Jason Foster, San Diego County Water Authority; Marsi A. Steirer, City of San Diego Water Department; Peter MacLaggan, Poseidon Resources Corporation; Eric Larsen, San Diego Farm Bureau; Helen McBrady, SMART Building Products; Wesley Schultz, Professor of Psychology at California State University, San Marcos; Marty Eberhardt, the Water Conservation Garden; Paula Silva, CH2M Hill; and Paul Engstrand, Esq.
 We thank th emembers of our Flickr pool for use of their photos.
 View the Water: A California Story group pool .